3DPrintDemon/Demon_Klipper_Essentials_Unified/README.md

 # Introduction

-These macros are smart & have adaptive properties & will shape themselves to what you’re printing.
+These macros are smart & have adaptive properties & will shape themselves to your printer what you’re printing without any need to edit any code!
-For example the macros know if your printer is CoreXY or bed slinger, they know if it's already homed so wont home it again, & can not only automatically shape itself to simple things like your printer’s bed size & what temperatures you’re printing at!
-Plus it can automatically choose & load the correct mesh for the temperature of your print, as your bed will slightly change shape the hotter it gets.
+For example the macros know if your printer is CoreXY or bed slinger, they know if it's already homed so wont home it again, & can not only automatically shape itself to simple things like your printer’s bed size & what temperatures you’re printing at, they can automatically choose & load the correct mesh for the temperature of your print, as your bed will slightly change shape the hotter it gets.